Burmese cats ideal weight and nutrition

 Burmese cats are very friendly and inquisitive, with an outgoing and loving nature.
 They are alert and curious, interfering and gregarious.
 They love to explore the environment, while anything that is mechanical and moves makes an ideal game for them.

-As kittens, Burmese cats are quite lively.
+As kittens, Burmese are quite lively.
 They often seem to be clumsy,especially when they attempt feats beyond their capabilities.
 The will also remain playful into adulthood.
 They are good with children, will tolerate the family dog and if introduced to at an early age as something pleasant, most will enjoy traveling in a car.

 Burmese cats breed standards